-Figure 18-1: Main Street Zoning Requirements Illustrative View
+Figure 18-1: Central Main Street Zoning Requirements Illustrative View

-- (1) Front setback on Main Street: minimum zero, maximum 10 feet, except that a larger maximum may be allowed if the area in front of a building has no parking spaces and is landscaped and used in a manner that enhances the street life on Main Street by such means as pocket parks or plazas, fountains, outdoor dining, public art, and outdoor display of items for sale on the premises.
+- (1) Front setback on Main Street or East Main Street: minimum zero, maximum 10 feet, except that a larger maximum may be allowed if the area in front of a building has no parking spaces and is landscaped and used in a manner that enhances the street life on Main Street by such means as pocket parks or plazas, fountains, outdoor dining, public art, and outdoor display of items for sale on the premises.
 Such outdoor space shall be landscaped with plant materials as appropriate to the use, in a configuration approved by the Planning Board. - (2) Front setback on other streets: minimum zero, maximum 25 feet.
-If surrounding buildings have a larger setback, the setback line may be placed in a location that harmonizes with the prevailing setbacks, provided that there is no parking in the front yard other than on a driveway accessing a rear garage.

-- (3) Corner buildings: Corner buildings shall be treated as having frontage on both streets and front setbacks shall apply to both, as appropriate to the street.
-Corner buildings with frontage on Main Street shall wrap around corners and maintain a consistent setback line along the side. - (4) Side setbacks: minimum of zero on Main Street, minimum of 10 feet on side streets.
-The minimum side setback on Main Street may be increased by the Planning Board to allow light and air to continue to penetrate an existing building that has side windows. - (5) Rear setbacks on Main Street: minimum 20 feet.
-Rear setbacks on side streets: minimum 25 feet, except that if the rear yard is voluntarily dedicated to the City of Beacon as all or part of a public parking lot or parking structure, the minimum setback shall be 10 feet with landscaping to screen adjacent uses. - (6) Minimum frontage occupancy on Main Street: 100% for buildings with a shared side wall and 80% for detached buildings.
+If surrounding buildings have a larger setback, the setback line may be placed in a location that harmonizes with the prevailing setbacks, provided that there is no parking in the front yard other than on a driveway accessing a rear garage. - (3) Corner buildings: Corner buildings shall be treated as having frontage on both streets and front yard setbacks shall apply to both, as appropriate to the street.
+Corner buildings with frontage on Main Street or East Main Street shall wrap around corners and maintain a consistent yard setback line along the side. - (4) Side setbacks: minimum of zero on Main Street or East Main Street, minimum of 10 feet on side streets.
+The minimum side setback on Main Street or East Main Street may be increased by the Planning Board to allow light and air to continue to penetrate an existing building that has side windows or other openings. - (5) Rear setbacks on Main Street or East Main Street: minimum 25 feet for parcels 100 feet deep or more and minimum 10 feet for parcels under 100 feet deep.
+Rear setbacks on side streets: minimum 25 feet., except that If the rear yard is voluntarily dedicated to the City of Beacon as all or part of a public parking lot or parking structure, the minimum setback shall be 10 feet with landscaping to screen adjacent uses. - (6) Minimum frontage occupancy on Main Street or East Main Street: 100% for buildings with a shared side wall and 80% for detached buildings.
 Frontage occupancy is the percentage of the lot width which must be occupied by either a front building facade or structures that screen parking, located within the area between the minimum and maximum front setback.
 The purpose of this requirement is to maintain a sense of enclosure of the street.
-This requirement may be reduced by the Planning Board a) to the extent necessary to allow light and air into an adjacent building that has side windows; or b) if the applicant provides a suitably surfaced and lighted pedestrian passageway between Main Street and parking areas, public open spaces, or other streets, located behind the building.
+This requirement may be reduced by the Planning Board a) to the extent necessary to allow light and air into an adjacent building that has side windows; or b) if the applicant provides a suitably surfaced and lighted pedestrian passageway between Main the street and parking areas, public open spaces, or other streets, located behind the building.